marginankola/summerinternship2024_D23IT167/README.md

 Welcome to my GitHub repository for web development Internship 2024!
 This document showcases the work done during the internship.

-## web development The languages used are HTML, CSS, and a little bit of JavaScript.
+## Web development The languages used are HTML, CSS, and a little bit of JavaScript.

-# week-1
+# Week-1

 ● During the first week of the course, I delved into the fundamentals of HTML.<br/>
 ● I gained a solid understanding of basic HTML elements and learned about semantic elements, which are used to define the different parts of a web page, making the structure and content more meaningful and accessible.<br/>